Fortnite maker to pay $520M for privacy, e-commerce abuses

-(AP) – The maker of the popular Fortnite video game will pay $520 million in penalties and refunds to settle complaints revolving around children’s privacy and its payment methods that tricked players into making unintended purchases, U.S. federal regulators said Monday.
+(AP) — The maker of the popular Fortnite video game will pay $520 million in penalties and refunds.
+They’re settling complaints around children’s privacy and its payment methods that tricked players into making unintended purchases, U.S. federal regulators said Monday.

-The Federal Trade Commission reached the settlements to resolve two cases against Epic Games Inc., which has parlayed Fortnite’s success in the past five years to become a video game powerhouse.

 “Epic used privacy-invasive default settings and deceptive interfaces that tricked Fortnite users, including teenagers and children,” FTC Chair Lina Khan said in a statement.